I like passing dudes on the trail, but I don’t want to LOOK like a dude. Which is why I love Wild Rye.

 Wild Rye Sandia MTB Jersey

 Want a jersey that will look just as cute at the brewery after your ride as it does on the trail?
-Meet the Wild Rye Sandia short-sleeve jersey.
+Meet the Wild Rye Sandia short jersey.

 - Feminine cut